VisruthSK/quarto-exercises/README.md

 Standalone `.code-cloze` blocks get their own Check and Reset buttons.

+## Authoring Notes

+Use `true` or `false` for boolean attributes.

+The filter warns during render for unsupported attributes, missing answers, duplicate answer keys, missing correct choices, invalid boolean values, and malformed code cloze markers.
+Fix those warnings before publishing.

+Do not put `.blank`, `.choose`, or `.code-cloze` controls inside `.answer` blocks.
+Put them in the exercise stem or in a standalone paragraph instead.

+Pipe-delimited fields use backslash escapes.
+In normal Quarto Markdown source, write `\\|` for a literal pipe and `\\\\` for a literal backslash because Pandoc consumes one backslash before this filter receives the value.
+Inside `.code-cloze` blocks, write `\|` for a literal pipe and `\\` for a literal backslash because code cloze markers are parsed from raw code text.

 ## Options

 Global options go under `quarto-exercises` in metadata.
 Most exercise options can also be set as attributes on a single `.exercise` Div.